Rutul people

-Rutulians, also known as the Rutul people or simply Rutuls (Мыхабыр), are a Northeast Caucasian ethnic group native to Dagestan and adjacent parts of Azerbaijan.
+Rutulians, also known as the Rutul people or simply Rutuls (мыхабыр), a Northeast Caucasian ethnic group native to Dagestan and adjacent parts of Azerbaijan.
 According to the 2021 Russian census, there were 34,259 Rutuls in Russia.
 The Rutul language is a member of the Northeast Caucasian language family; its speakers often have a good command of Azeri and Russian.
 The Rutulian culture is close to that of the Tsakhur and other peoples who inhabit the basin of the upper reaches of the Samur River.
 Most of the Rutuls are engaged in cattle breeding (mostly sheep husbandry), farming, and gardening.

 Geography

 Most of the Rutulians live in the Rutulsky District of Dagestan.
 According to the 2010 census, 35,240 Rutulians lived in Russia.